 Revenue generators usually get more and higher bonuses, higher salaries, and more frequent salary increments.
 The reason is quite simple: it is easier to quantify your value to the company in monetary terms when you participate in revenue generation.

 Top management personnel and senior employees naturally exhibit higher bonus rates and frequencies than juniors.
 This is very predictable due to the inherent responsibilities of being higher in the hierarchy.
 People in top positions can easily get double or triple bonus rates than employees down the pyramid.

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Bhutan earn 10% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Bhutan is 10% on average across all career fields.

 A good and competitive compensation would range anywhere between 29,700 BTN and 37,200 BTN.
 This is a very rough estimate.
 Experience and education play a very huge part in the final earnings.

 All salary and compensation figures displayed here are gross salary figures, that is the salary before tax deductions.
 Because taxes may differ across sectors and locations, it is difficult to accurately calculate the net salary after tax for every career.